Actindo-AG/Documentation/DataHub/UserInterface/02a_Attributes.md

 - [SAVE]
-  Click this button to save the attribute, close the *Edit attribute* view and return to the attributes list.
+  Click this button to save the attribute.
+The *Edit attribute* view is closed.

 ### Edit attribute &ndash; Data